Na'our: History

 In June 2021 the Jordanian political system was rocked by the news of Osama Al Ajarmeh, an MP from Naour, reportedly "making to his followers in Naour threatening remarks about the king, and insulting the monarch.

 Footage on social media showed Mr Al Ajarmeh brandishing a sword and wearing a concealed gun holster.
 In the aftermath, the Jordanian Parliament moved to expel Al Ajarmeh.
 In the aftermath, security forces confronted Mr Al Ajarmeh's supporters who had gathered in Naour, some of them firing guns in the air.
 However, an armed clash was avoided and on the following day the gatherings largely subsided, without having gotten to an all-out clash.

+Archaeology

+Potsherds from the vicinity of Na'ur have been reported from the Iron Age (I–II), as well as the Roman, Byzantine and early Arab periods.

+East of the village, a wadi contains an ancient necropolis with multiple rock-cut burial shafts.
+One burial complex recorded there in 1973 consisted of a roughly rectangular underground chamber, reached via an opening originally sealed by a heavy cover-stone with lifting notches.
+Inside, five rock-cut graves were arranged along the sides of the room, the largest opposite the entrance and the others along the west and south walls; traces of wall plaster show that the interior was once coated.
+Despite looting, finds included two complete pottery lamps of different fabrics and shapes, glass or stone beads, a bone spindle whorl, a small bronze cross, nose rings, a bracelet, a bronze spatula and several heavily corroded coins.
+On typological grounds, one lamp is dated to the Late Roman period, while the other lamp and the cross fit Byzantine funerary contexts, suggesting that the chamber was first used in the Late Roman period and continued in use or was re-used in the 6th–7th centuries CE.